-My daughter shared this pic (below) and caption on Facebook a couple days ago.
+My daughter shared this pic (below) and caption on Facebook.
 I was inspired and moved by the memory of her school experience.
 Those who know her will back me in saying she has become a very decent human being.
 While she is finding her way and certainly has youth on her side, she is smart, informed, outspoken, contributing to society, and motivated by love.

 Possibilities: A call to action